 My next visit put my first feelings to shame.
 They were very friendly and forthcoming.
 I spoke with the manager of the place, who greeted me with the words ‘my name is Sherif, and here I am the sheriff’ and then he laughed.
 I think there is a good chance that he has used that phrase before.

 He was sympathetic to my suggestion.
-Summa summarum is that one of our nights is going to be really special in a real special way.
+Our night is going to be really special in a real special way.
 That’s what Sherif has vouched for.

 Winter 1991.
 My brother’s depression is getting worse.
 Consequently, his doctor in Denmark suggests he should move to a warmer climate with sun-filled days to take the sting out of the dark Scandinavian winters.
 He heeded the advice and moved to … Cairo!